ivpel/vigilant-kit/README.md

 ### **Scrappers**
-Minimal required methods for scrapping some data:
+Minimal required methods for scraping some data:
   - `get_text_from_element()`
   - `get_attribute_from_element()`
   - `get_cookie()`